 For restaurants based inside hotels, there’s always an element of struggle in being seen as a simple function of the building to service the guests rather than as a destination in its own right.
 There’re a couple of examples in York of restaurants who’ve developed their own reputation and, quite rightly, now attract their own audience.
-It’s in this context that it’s never really occurred to me to visit Dewsnaps Brasserie which is situated within the Churchill Hotel on Bootham.
+It’s in this context that it’s never really occurred to me to visit Dewsnaps at the Churchill Hotel on Bootham.

 I’d been tipped off by a well regarded local supplier who works with the restaurant, that the head chef at Dewsnaps was doing some really interesting things that were worthy of a wider audience who have yet to happen upon the place.
 After checking out the menu, I booked a table on the strength of a range of small plates (“Grazing dishes”) including mushroom macaroons, crispy ham and chicken skin, hay smoked mackerel and confit duck egg yolk with jacket potato.

 Moving onto the day before the meal, I went back to the site to look over those dishes again and was a bit crestfallen to find that the grazing dishes had been elbowed and only the conventional three course menu left.
 While that menu looked perfectly serviceable, it wasn’t what I’d signed up for so I went to cancel the reservation only to be turned around at the last minute by the promise of a one off menu constructed of those previously lost dishes.